AndrewJBateman/angular-pwa-ssr/README.md

 ## :floppy_disk: Setup

 * Install dependencies using `npm i`
 * Run `npm outdated` to see if any npm dependencies are outdated.
+Note: @types/node kept at older version to prevent errors
 * Run `ng serve` for a non-SSR dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run dev:ssr` for an SSR dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
-* Run `npm run lint` to lint test entire client-side codebase using TSLint.
 * Run `npm run build` to generate a build file without SSR
 * Run `npm run build:ssr` to generate a build file with SSR.
 Add `defer` to browser css file ref.
 * Run `npm run serve:ssr` to see on a dev server `http://localhost:4000`